E-wave112/cowry-service/README.md

 ## Foot notes
-* It is not recommended to use alpine based images for this project(or most of any other python projects) and here's [why](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#-alpine-python-warning)
+* It is not recommended to use alpine based images for this project(or most of other python projects) and here's [why](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker#-alpine-python-warning)

 * A useful resource on how to push your docker image to [DockerHub](https://hub.docker.com)  can be found [here](https://ropenscilabs.github.io/r-docker-tutorial/04-Dockerhub.html)